hasan-rakibul/hasan-rakibul.github.io/content/blogs/Pawsey-Setonix-for-deep-learning.md

 To install ROCm-compatible `torch`, I also needed to add `extra-index-urls`.
 Details can be seen at the `pixi.toml` file at any of my resent GitHub repo, such as [https://github.com/hasan-rakibul/passively-sensed-loneliness](https://github.com/hasan-rakibul/passively-sensed-loneliness).

 While installing, I first tried `pixi add <package>` to use the default conda-forge channel, and when that failed, I did `pixi add --pypi <package>`, and it worked in my case.
 Let's see, if it is `pixi` I've been looking for a while.
+Rule of thumb, torch is required to install with pypi, and so packages associated with torch requires to be installed with pypi.

+#### Notes
+- Once I run some experiments and I have an environment ready, I should pin the exact version in `pixi.toml`.
+The benefits are – (1) my experiments remains completely reproducible and (2) next time when I need to install the environment, pixi is really fast (maybe because it doesn't need to resolve and find a proper dependency version?).
+- Sometimes, for some unknown reason to me, pixi was failing to install new packages for cache related errors.
+I had to clean its cache, and it worked.
+In worst case, `pixi clean` removed the environment and then `pixi install` installs everything from the toml file.

 ### Pawsey-installed Pytorch
 - Containers and modules are made available by Pawsey.
 We can load the module using `module load`.
 Details are available [here](https://pawsey.atlassian.net/wiki/spaces/US/pages/51931230/PyTorch).